-Dr James Astman is currently a Visiting Scholar in the Ethics, Law, and Armed Conflict Programme at the Blavatnik School of Government.
-From 2014-2018 he was Visiting Fellow in Oxford University’s Department of Politics and International Relations.
-He serves as a faculty member in the Oxford Consortium of Human Rights annual programme, “Violent Conflict and the Struggle for Peace”; he also co-leads a new Consortium Conference on Human Rights Education in Los Angeles.
-This year’s theme focuses on migrants and refugees: “Welcoming the Stranger: Educating for Human Rights.”
+Dr James Astman is a Visiting Scholar in the Ethics, Law and Armed Conflict Programme at the Blavatnik School of Government.
+From 2014–2018 he was Visiting Fellow in Oxford University’s Department of Politics and International Relations.
+He serves as a faculty member in the Oxford Consortium of Human Rights annual programme, 'Violent Conflict and the Struggle for Peace'.
+He also co-leads a new Consortium Conference on Human Rights Education in Los Angeles.
+This year’s theme focuses on migrants and refugees: 'Welcoming the Stranger: Educating for Human Rights'.

 Dr Astman is Assistant Adjunct Professor of Psychiatry at UCLA’s Geffen School of Medicine, where he teaches child and adolescent development.
 His research and writing focuses on the relational core of human presence – its seminal role in relationship (between parent and child, teacher and student, therapist and patient) and its contributions to moral agency.
 He has also served as Adjunct Professor of Education at Claremont Graduate University and as Visiting Scholar in the Graduate School of Education at Stanford University.